 Darwinbox is one such platform where right from raising requisitions, to posting a job on the careers portal, to applicant sourcing from multiple channels, the applicant tracking system empowers you to make smarter decisions when it comes to hiring talent and as a result, increasing the strategic value generated from the entire process.

 4. Contingent and Gig Work Management Becomes A Marketplace:

 The whole concept of the remote workplace has now proven to be a must-have for many businesses and technology is playing a substantial role in this.
 From the most basic activities like tracking leaves and attendance of the workforce to critical ones like talent management while also managing the payout and tenures, everything will be dealt with using HR Technology.

 According to Bersin's report, only 8% of respondents believe their companies are ready to manage gig or contract workers well, yet 65% now see it as critical or very important and 41% say gig and contract workers are a significant part of their workforce.
 However, as per Deloitte Human Capital Trends report outside of sourcing, interviewing, and selecting candidates, HR is involved in this workforce only about half the time or less.
 This “shadow workforce” is simply not being managed well, so there needs to be enormous development in relevant tools to make this easier.

 5. Next Gen Performance Management Arrives:

-It is hard to deny the fact that for the past few years, technology has been rewriting traditional HR practices, and 2019 has been no exception so far.
+It is hard to deny the fact that for the past few years, technology has been rewriting traditional HR practices, and 2020 has been no exception so far.
 Whether it is the continuous approach in performance management, or improving the upskilling opportunities within the organization, or even using artificial intelligence to screen their candidates, it is safe to say that everybody’s world of work is already changing and will continue to transform in the years to come.